 Medical coverage in travel insurance is a component that reimburses you for medical expenses incurred due to illness or injury while traveling.
 This can include doctor's fees, hospital stays, surgeries, prescription drugs, and emergency medical evacuation.

-Travel insurance with medical coverage acts as your financial and logistical support system should you fall ill or get injured while away from home.
+travel insurance with medical coverage acts as your financial and logistical support system should you fall ill or get injured while away from home.
 It typically covers a spectrum of medical needs, ensuring you receive prompt and appropriate care without the stress of unexpected costs.Key Inclusions and Benefits

 When selecting travel insurance, pay close attention to the medical benefits it offers.
 Common inclusions are:- Emergency Medical Expenses: Covers costs for doctor visits, hospitalizations, surgery, and emergency room care.